robolab-pavia/slr-kit/slrkit.md

 The `output` argument is the output file of the command The `--no-add` optional arguments allows to not add the output file to the `stop-word` list in `preprocess.toml`.

+## Exchanging slrkit projects with git
+A slrkit project is a git repository, so it is possible to record the work done and exchange it using a remote repository.
+Since the `record` command tracks only the configuration of a project and the files that cannot be recreated directly using the slrkit commands, cloning/pulling a slrkit project requires some steps to recreate the missing files.

+In particular the following command must be run:

+* `import`: to recreate the *abstracts* file;
+* `journals filter`: to mark the excluded papers.
+This is mandatory if a *journals* file is present in the repository;
+* `preprocess`: to recreate the *preprocess* file used by the lda related commands.

+After these commands the working directory is ready to run any lda related command.

 ## Auto-discovery of the configuration parameters

 The `slrkit.py` code, tries to auto-discover the configuration parameters of a script.